Venezuela: Leopoldo Lopez denies rumors he's hospitalized

 "It's a message for Lilian.
 I don't understand the reason why I am to give a proof of life at this moment.
 I send this message to my family, to my children and I am telling them that I am well."

 Rubio knows Tintori, and was with her when she met President Donald Trump at the White House in February.
+CNN has reached out to the government and Lopez's people, but has not heard back.

 Face of the opposition